chimera-linux/cports/Packaging.md

 There is also a variety of variables that are builtin but not mandatory.
 Keep in mind that default values may be overridden by build styles.

-* `CFLAGS` *(list)* Compiler flags used for the C compiler, regardless of profile, at any point.
-Passed after other compiler flags.
-* `CXXFLAGS` *(list)* Compiler flags used for the C++ compiler, regardless of profile, at any point.
-Passed after other compiler flags.
-* `FFLAGS` *(list)* Compiler flags used for the Fortran compiler, regardless of profile, at any point.
-Passed after other compiler flags.
-* `LDFLAGS` *(list)* Linker flags used regardless of build profile, passed after other linker flags.
 * `archs` *(list)* A list of architecture patterns to determine if the template can be built for the current architecture.
 See "Architecture Patterns" below.
 * `broken` *(str)* If specified, the package will refuse to build.
 The value